-Given a clinical case with cardiovascular disease, the candidate should be able to evaluate the patient in a logical and skillful manner.
+Given a clinical case with cardiovascular disease, the trainee should be able to evaluate the patient in a logical and skillful manner.
 The trainee should be able to:

-E.1.d.5.a.
-Obtain and interpret the patient's history and conduct a complete physical and cardiovascular examination.

-E.1.d.5.b.
-Develop a differential diagnosis, including both etiologic and pathologic (anatomical and physiological) diagnoses.

-E.1.d.5.c.
-Suggest appropriate laboratory studies to confirm or rule out each possible diagnosis.

-E.1.d.5.d.
-Perform and interpret laboratory studies.

-E.1.d.5.e.
-Make a presumptive or definitive diagnosis based on accumulated data.

-E.1.d.5.f.
-Outline and explain the rationale for appropriate treatment, including alternative therapy, and render a prognosis.
+- E.1.d.5.a.
+Obtain and interpret the patient's history and conduct a complete physical and cardiovascular examination. - E.1.d.5.b.
+Develop a differential diagnosis, including both etiologic and pathologic (anatomical and physiological) diagnoses. - E.1.d.5.c.
+Suggest appropriate laboratory studies to confirm or rule out each possible diagnosis. - E.1.d.5.d.
+Perform and interpret diagnostic studies. - E.1.d.5.e.
+Make a presumptive or definitive diagnosis based on accumulated data. - E.1.d.5.f.
+Outline and explain the rationale for appropriate treatment, including alternative therapy, and render a prognosis. - E.1.d.5.g.

-E.1.d.5.g.
 Understand the principles of cardiovascular surgery and interventional cardiac catheterization (e.g. balloon valvuloplasty).
-[The ability to perform the procedures is useful, but not required.]
+[The ability to perform the procedures is useful, but not required.] - E.1.d.5.h.

-E.1.d.5.h.
 Communicate clearly to the client the diagnosis, prognosis and recommended management of the patient's problem.

-E.1.d.5.i.
-If a candidate fails to fulfill the criteria in Sections E.1 through E.4.f., the candidate will have to make up the deficit and resubmit credentials.